aleesham16/aleesham16.github.io/day5.md

 ## VINYL CUTTING

-Vinyl cutting machine is a simple machine used for different printing purposes like stickers, Shirt printing etc. The computer controls the movement of a sharp blade.
-This blade is used to cut out shapes and letters from sheets of thin self-adhesive plastic.
+Vinyl cutting machine is a simple machine used for different printing purposes like stickers, Shirt printing etc. The vinyl cutter uses a small knife to precisely cut the outline of a picture into a sheet or piece of vinyl.
+The knife moves side to side and turns, while the vinyl is moved beneath the knife.
+What results from the cut process is an image cut into the material.
+The material is then ‘weeded’ where the excess parts of the picture are removed.
+It is possible to remove the positive parts, which would give a negative sticker, or you could weed the negative parts, giving a positive sticker.
+Removing the letters would be like removing the positive, giving a negative image of the word, etc.

 CUTSHOP SOFTWARE.